|

 then peeled back off.
 The instructions on the tube of Liquid

-peeled back there are thin strands of glue that dry very
+back there are thin strands of glue that dry very quickly, so

-quickly, so after a couple of minutes the sheet can be pushed
+after a couple of minutes the sheet can be pushed back in place

 Whew! |